SALTED-Project/DET_UC/sms/README.md

-# Batch collector by Universidad de Cantabria
+# SmartSantander Data Collector by Universidad de Cantabria
 This repository contains the source code of the SmartSantander Data Collector developed by Universidad de Cantabria (UC) within the framework of the [SALTED project](https://salted-project.eu/).
 This component harvests data via HTTP using a subscription/notification mechanism, and sends the pre-processed data to the Data Mapper.

 ## Acknowledgement